Haaamza/Coriander-vs-Parsley/README.md

 Validation: 170 images (77 coriander and 93 parsley)

 **Important**
-For now, data is not big and classes are unbalanced, this is a simple try with a shallow net, I am sure there is a large margin of improvement through the use of class balancing, fine-tuning with deeper nets or juste sampling more from the coriander class
+For now, data is not big (Keras example used 1000 examples from both classes) and classes are unbalanced, this is a simple try with a shallow net, I am sure there is a large margin of improvement through the use of class balancing, fine-tuning with deeper nets or just sampling more from the coriander class

 This is the directory structure:
 ```